Bulgur Pilaf with Chickpeas

 -

-Heat 2 tbsp olive oil in a large pot over medium heat.
-Add onion and cook 4-5 minutes until soft and translucent.
+Heat the olive oil in a large pan with a tight-fitting lid over low-medium heat.
+Add the chopped onion, season with salt and pepper, and cook for 7-8 minutes until soft and translucent.

 -